google/WebFundamentals/src/_langs/en/tools/javascript/breakpoints/add-breakpoints.markdown

 layout: tools-article
 title: "How to Add or Remove Breakpoints"
 seotitle: "How to Add or Remove Breakpoints"
-description: "DevTools provides four types of breakpoints that you use in different circumstances: line, DOM mutation, XMLHttpRequest, event listener.
+description: "DevTools provides five types of breakpoints that you use in different circumstances: line, DOM mutation, XMLHttpRequest, event listener, exception.
 Each breakpoint type is added or removed differently."
-introduction: "DevTools provides four types of breakpoints that you use in different circumstances.
+introduction: "DevTools provides five types of breakpoints that you use in different circumstances.
 Each breakpoint type is added or removed differently."
 article:
   written_on: 2015-04-14
-  updated_on: 2015-08-03
+  updated_on: 2015-08-28
   order: 2
 authors:
   - megginkearney
   - dgash
+  - kaycebasques
 priority: 0
 collection: breakpoints
 key-takeaways: